Whale Watching – Day Tours

 Avoid the crowds and travel straight to the whales.
-From May 16th until September 7th., these tours depart shortly after dinner time, in turn allowing you to view the whales with fewer boats, less people, and in a truly unique atmosphere while the sun is setting.
-Save time and money by going at the end of the day!
+From May 16th until September 7th., these tours depart shortly after dinner time, in turn allowing you to view the whales with fewer boats, fewer people, and in a unique atmosphere while the sun is setting.
+Save time and money by going at the end of the day.

 - Binoculars, gloves, hats, sunglasses, sunscreen, blankets

-- we are asked to maintain 100 meters (110 yards) in Canadian waters and 183 meters (200 yards) in American waters from killer whales; 100m from baleen whales.
+- we are asked to maintain 200 meters in Canadian waters / 200 yards in American waters from killer whales; 100m from baleen whales.

 - bring a good camera with a zoom lens

-- appreciate that we are dealing with wild animals that are highly protected (Southern Resident Killer Whales are an endangered species.)
+- appreciate that we are dealing with wild animals, including the highly protected (Southern Resident Killer Whales are an endangered speciesa)